-Three weeks ago, much of our marketing became useless.
-Ads now run in empty elevators, billboards fill vacant streets, and all our events are canceled.
+Three weeks ago, much of our marketing became useless: ads are now running in empty elevators, billboards are filling empty streets, and all our events are canceled.

 CEOs and CMOs are trying to figure out what to do.
-Many are cutting back their media spends significantly.
-Some are seizing this moment to set their companies up for long-term success, not just short-term survival.
+Many are slashing their media spending significantly, and some are using this moment to prepare their companies for long-term success, not just short-term survival.

-Businesses are facing big decisions: how to respond to this unprecedented situation, how to make the right budget cuts, how to best help customers in this time of crisis.
+Businesses face big decisions: how to respond to this unprecedented situation, how to make the right budget cuts, how best to help customers in this time of crisis.

-Meanwhile, goals are still the same (or higher).
+Meanwhile, the goals are still the same or higher.

 Yet, the Majority of Marketers Are Investing More in SEO